Arche-tecture

 Gothic

-The first real departure from Greco-Roman designs, with all signs pointing to the heavens
+The first real departure from Greco-Roman designs, with visions of heaven

 Classical (Greco-Roman)

-From the banks of the Mediterranean came the “one style to rule them all” in the West
+From Mediterranean shores came the West’s “one style to rule them all”